Updated July 10, 2023

 Creating a Plan

-These risk mitigation strategies will either reduce the chances of the risk being accomplished or will reduce the impact of the risk at hand.
+These risk mitigation strategies will either reduce the chances of the risk being accomplished or the impact of the risk at hand.
 These risk mitigation strategies are born out of the ideas belted out the brainstorming session held.
 There are two types of mitigation strategies.
 They are as follows:

 Monitoring and Reviewing Risks

 But why monitor and review?
-As the project progresses, there is a fair chance that the project might encounter or realize many more risks or the risks slated in the register may need a change.
+As the project progresses, there is a fair chance that the project might encounter or realize many more risks, or the risks slated in the register may need a change.